brodi-xx/farmers-market-app/README.md

-# "This Little Piggy": Farmer's Market Application
+# This Little Piggy

 ## Introduction

-"This Little Piggy" is a Farmer's Market application, developed by a group of developers which allows customers to easily find local farmer's markets and purchase items directly from the vendors after creating a profile.
+This Little Piggy is an application developed by a group of developers which allows customers to easily find local farmer's markets and purchase items directly from the vendors after creating a profile.

 ## Features